xiaoxianyu-office/mm/Items/Attributes.md

 **Health: \[number\]**

--   Sets the health of the item which will give the wearer extra or minus health.
+-   Modifies the health of the user when holding/wearing the item.
 -   Use positive numbers for extra health and negative numbers for minus health.
 -   1 health = 0.5 hearts